-In Javascript, an element in the DOM can be selected by its type, class, name, or unique identifier, each of which may be specified as an attribute in the original DOM.
+Using Javascript, an element in the DOM can be selected by its type, class, name, or unique identifier, each of which may be specified as an attribute in the original DOM.
 Once an element is selected Javascript can be used to modify its attributes, add children below it in the DOM, or remove it from the DOM entirely.

-For example, the following Javascript acting on the DOM described in Figure 3.7 would change the fill colour of the curved shape from red #ff0000 to black #000000:
+For example, the following Javascript acting on the DOM described in Figure 3.7 will change the fill colour of the curved region.